-As its name implies, the Third Annual Bellingham SeaFeast will showcase Bellingham’s waterfront, maritime heritage, and its internationally-renowned fishing and seafood industry’s unsurpassed culinary bounty.
-But while you’re downing a local oyster or grilled wild salmon, don’t overlook the equally impressive visual and performing arts and musical entertainment they have planned for September 21 and 22, 2018.

 Bellingham’s identity lives in the water, the people, and the rich history that ebbs and flows around Bellingham Bay.
+The Fourth Annual Bellingham SeaFeast will showcase Bellingham’s waterfront, maritime heritage, and its internationally-renowned fishing and seafood industry’s unsurpassed culinary bounty.
+But while you’re downing a local oyster or grilled wild salmon, don’t overlook the equally impressive visual and performing arts and musical entertainment they have planned for September 21 and 22, 2019.

 The waterfront was and has remained life-giving for both the Coast Salish Peoples and the generations of commercial fishermen, boat builders, and fish processors that descended from the European settlers.
-Bellingham SeaFeast’s free two-day festival each September celebrates this cultural heritage.
-Its an excellent way to appreciate the best of what the Pacific Northwest has to offer.
+Bellingham SeaFeast’s two-day festival each September celebrates this cultural heritage.
+It’s an excellent way to appreciate the best of what the Pacific Northwest has to offer.
 Parents dropping students off at Western Washington University should plan to stop by.
 Taking place across several venues on the waterfront and in the Downtown Bellingham Arts District, the seafood, poetry, visual arts, music, competitions and games, and interactive tours will delight and satisfy visitors and locals of any age or interest.

 How it Began

-This action-packed weekend opens Friday, September 21, 2018 with Lummi Nation canoes arriving at Waypoint Park and a celebration in Maritime Heritage Park.
-The Friday Night SeaFeed, a Dungeness Crabfeed (plus salmon, oysters and scallops) on the waterfront (tickets required) can fill your belly.
-Then you can enjoy an evening at a variety of venues in the Downtown Bellingham Arts District, where you’ll learn about and celebrate our maritime culture through the arts.
+If that weren’t enough, you can also enjoy poetry, live music and art on the Zuanich Point Park Main stage and at a variety of venues in the Downtown Bellingham Arts District.
+There you’ll learn about and celebrate our maritime culture through the arts.
 You can sing along with sea shanties, see videos, and hear original poems, choral performances, and storytelling of life at sea.

 Below are just a few of the details of all that you can explore at your own pace.

 Bring chairs, a blanket or your dancing shoes and see a range of music styles and performances.
 Zuanich Point Park has a beautiful view of the marina, clean restrooms, a playground area for the kids and is ADA accessible.

-Allied Arts of Whatcom County is coordinating the art booth and family activities component of this event with an emphasis on depicting our thriving marine heritage and lively Salish Sea.
-Artists will share their fine art paintings, metal and glass work, handmade soaps, ceramics, jewelry and more.
+More than 20 arts vendors will be around throughout the weekend whose work will emphasize our thriving marine heritage and lively Salish Sea.
+Artists will share their fine art paintings, photography, metal and glass work, handmade soaps, pottery and ceramics, jewelry and more.
 I like to grab a few Pacific Northwest themed items to include in my holiday gift giving.